koompios/pionux-sddm/README.md

 # pionux-sddm

-ettings > look and feel > Get New Theme and search for "Pionux".
+ettings > startup and shutdown > Get New Theme and search for "Pionux".
 This requires the sddm-kcm package to be installed.
 If in doubt use your package manager to search and if necessary install sddm-kcm first.
 Manually

 [Download the tar archive from openDesktop]( https://www.pling.com/p/1309800 and extract the contents to the theme directory of the SDDM manager (change the path for the downloaded file if necessary):